-- First institution in the United States to be accredited as a Training Institute in Robot-Assisted Surgery by the Société Internationale d'Urologie ("SIU") - BlueCross BlueShield Association Blue Distinction Center for Complex and Rare Cancers & Center for Transplants
+- NCI Cancer Immunotherapy Trials Network (North America) - First institution in the United States to be accredited as a Training Institute in Robot-Assisted Surgery by the Société Internationale d'Urologie ("SIU") - BlueCross BlueShield Association Blue Distinction Center for Complex and Rare Cancers & Center for Transplants

-RPCI's more than 3,200 employees include over 300 clinicians, scientists, and shared research resources professional staff.
+Roswell Park's more than 3,300 employees include more than 300 faculty-level clinicians and researchers and nearly 650 nurses.
 The interdisciplinary research programs - basic science, translational, and clinical - focus on six primary areas of investigation: Tumor Immunology and Immunotherapy, Cell Stress and Biophysical Therapies, Genetics, Genitourinary Cancers, Experimental Therapeutics, and Population Sciences.

-In calendar year 2015, approximately 700 clinicians, 450 researchers, and 650 interns received training experiences at Roswell Park.
-Clinicians included oncology fellows, resident physicians, medical students, physician assistants, nurses, pharmacists, and other healthcare professionals.
-Most are enrolled at the University at Buffalo's School of Medicine and Graduate Medical Education programs, but also represent training programs at twenty regional colleges and universities.
-Researchers include over 120 masters' and doctoral students enrolled in the Roswell Park Graduate Division of the University at Buffalo's Graduate School, along with postdoctoral fellows and visiting scholars.
+In calendar year 2016 approximately 500 physicians, 200 medical students, 375 clinicians, 350 researchers, and 500 interns received training experiences at Roswell Park.
+Physicians included oncology fellows, residents, and visiting physicians.
+Clinicians included nurses, physician assistants, pharmacists, other healthcare professionals.
+Most are enrolled at the University at Buffalo's School of Medicine and Graduate Medical Education programs.
+Trainees also come from academic programs at twenty regional colleges and universities.
+Researchers include over 100 masters' and doctoral students enrolled in the Roswell Park Graduate Division of the University at Buffalo's Graduate School, along with postdoctoral fellows and visiting scholars.

-Patient activity continued to grow with over 34,000 active patients diagnosed, treated, and/or seen in follow-up clinics and 215,424 outpatient visits in fiscal year 2016.
+Patient activity continued to grow with over 35,500 active patients diagnosed, treated, and/or seen in follow-up clinics and 231,987 outpatient visits in fiscal year 2017.